nippur72/rioct-cli/RIOCT-CLI.md

 character.
 Default is `{ }`.
 When launching from prompt, you might need to enclose delimiters in quotes, e.g. `rioct --brackets "{{ }}"`.

+- `--normalize-html-whitespace` removes repeating whitespace from HTML text (enabled on by default).

 ## Using the compiled template

 Compiled files contains a `function()` that is called by `react` to render the component.